How to give children proper praise

 Studies have shown that excessive praise does nothing to inspire children to work hard.
 They may feel pressured to live up to unrealistically high expectations, making them less likely to try new things.
 Avoid saying praise like, “You’re the best!
 That was so perfect.
 You’re a genius!”
 Also, don’t praise kids too much for things that are easy for them to do or for doing things they already enjoy doing.
 The risk of praising a child too often is that they might think they’ve done something wrong if they don’t get praise.

-Give sincere and honest praise
+Proper praise is sincere and honest

 Match your praise to the behaviour because children can tell when you’re not being honest.
 Children don’t believe words of praise when they think how they’ve acted goes against the praise they’ve received.
 Insincere praise doesn’t work and can also be harmful, as children won’t feel like they’re being encouraged.
 Children may start to criticise themselves because they think that parents or teachers are either feeling sorry for them or trying to manipulate them.
 So, instead of saying, “You’re the smartest kid,” offer more realistic praise, like, “You did a great job finishing your homework.”